ythuangyt/Robust-Reinforcement-Learning-via-Adversarial-training-with-Langevin-Dynamics/README.md

 # Robust Reinforcement Learning via Adversarial training with Langevin Dynamics

 This is the implementations of the paper Robust Reinforcement Learning via Adversarial training with Langevin Dynamics [https://arxiv.org/abs/2002.06063].
-We demonstrate the effectiveness of using the MixedNE-LD framework to solve the robust RL problems by two kinds of settings, on-policy (VPG) and off-policy experiments.
+We demonstrate the effectiveness of using the MixedNE-LD framework to solve the robust RL problems by two kinds of settings, on-policy (VPG) and off-policy (DDPG) experiments.

 ## Table of Contents
 - [simple_env](#simple_env)